Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay.

 ► Conflicts:
-  Incompatible with any mod that changes camera angles when sailing.
+  Incompatible with any mod that changes camera angles when sailing (e.g Sailing by Smoothbrain).

 ------------------- [Shorter Rested Delay] ---------------------